The Ninth Gate: Plot

-The Girl and Corso track Liana to a manor where a Satanic cult are conducting a ritual using Balkan's book.
-Balkan interrupts the ceremony, takes his copy back, and strangles Liana to death.
-Corso abandons the Girl, presuming she was working for Balkan, and pursues Balkan but loses him.
-Corso finds a clue in Kessler's belongings that directs him to a remote castle, where Balkan is preparing to summon the Devil using the nine "L.C.F." engravings.
-He subdues Corso and forces him to watch as he performs the ritual; it apparently works and grants Balkan power and immunity to harm, and he immolates himself to demonstrate.
-However, the ritual did not work and Balkan begins to scream in pain.
-Corso retrieves the engravings and shoots Balkan.
-Entering Balkan's car, Corso is confronted by the Girl.
-The two have sex on the ground, the Girl astride Corso and backlit by the castle, now engulfed in flames.
-Her face appears to change as she grinds on top of Corso.
+The Girl and Corso track Liana to her family's ancestral manor where a Satanic cult is conducting a rite using Balkan's book.
+Balkan interrupts the ceremony, takes his copy back, and strangles Liana to death as the rest of the members run away in fear.
+Corso abandons the Girl, presuming she was working for Balkan, and pursues Balkan but loses him when his car breaks down.
+Corso finds a clue in Kessler's belongings that directs him to a remote castle, where Balkan is preparing to summon the Devil using the nine "LCF" engravings.
+He subdues Corso and forces him to watch as he performs the rite; it apparently works and grants Balkan power and immunity to harm, and he immolates himself to demonstrate and attempt to convince a still skeptical Corso.
+However, the rite seemingly fails and Balkan begins to scream in pain from the flames engulfing his body.
+Corso eventually frees himself, retrieves the engravings and shoots Balkan to end his torment.
+Sitting in Balkan's car, Corso is startled by the Girl, and she kisses him.
+The two are then shown having passionate sex on the ground while backlit by the burning castle.
+The Girl's face and eyes seem to change as she writhes astride Corso in a state of crazed bliss.

-The Girl explains Balkan's ritual did not work because one of the engravings was forged.
-When they stop for gas she leaves, but gives Corso a note sending him to the Ceniza brothers.
-At their shop, Corso finds they have mysteriously vanished and the shop is being cleaned out.
+After, as the two are traveling, the Girl explains Balkan's rite did not work because the ninth engraving was forged.
+When they stop for gasoline she vanishes, but leaves Corso a note sending him to the Ceniza brothers.
+At their shop, Corso finds they have vanished and the shop is being cleaned out.
 As workmen remove a large bookcase, a dust-covered paper floats down from the top.
-This is the authentic engraving, which depicts a woman who resembles the Girl riding atop a dragon-like beast in front of the burning castle.
-Corso appears returning to the castle with the gates opening up full of bright blinding light, implying the entrance of the Ninth Gate has opened for him.
+This is the authentic engraving, which depicts a woman who resembles the Girl riding atop a dragon-like beast in front of the castle at dawn.
+Corso, now with all nine authentic engravings in his possession, returns to the castle.
+The gates open on their own and emit a powerful bright light as Corso walks through, taking the journey through the Ninth Gate.